chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

   A good method to find a reasonable initial beta is to test two or three different initial beta parameters, write down the given flow rate at the first time step in the simulation and do a regression.
 The correlation is linear and giving a proper value will reduce the time it takes to reach the target velocity.

 * The ``alpha`` parameter is a relaxation coefficient that is used to control the convergence speed or stability.
 The higher the value, the faster the convergence.
-However, if the value is too high, the convergence may be unstable.
+However, if the value is too high, there might be oscillations and the simulation could be unstable.

-* The ``beta threshold`` parameter is the threshold of the previous calculated beta force where the new calculated beta doesn't need to be updated.
-This prevents the reassembly of the matrix because of the force term when reuse matrix is used for the non-linear solver
+* The ``beta threshold`` parameter is the threshold on beta calculated at the previous time step that prevents the new calculated beta force to be updated, it is kept as the previous beta value.
+This could avoid the reassembly of the matrix because of the updated force term when reuse matrix option is enable for the non-linear solver

 Reference
 ---------